by C Pratt

 Subject lines like this come across as annoying because what is important to you, may not be important to the reader.
-It is also similar to how spam email is sent out.
+It also doesn't give the reader any information as to what it's about.
+It's also similar to how spam email is sent out.
 It would be better to state what the emergency is.
 For example: “New Process for Email Begins Today”.

 - As requested, please find attached the minutes from the Email Meeting held on June 30.